When the root and pulp of your teeth have decay, a root canal will get it out.

 A root canal is used to clean out this tissue for the sake of reducing pain and infection.

 That said, when is it time for a root canal?
 Luckily, there are signs and symptoms that can serve as a signal.
-Read on to learn more about them so you’ll know when you should call your dentist!
+Read on to learn more about them, so you’ll know when you should call your dentist!

 It should be noted that the only way to be entirely sure whether it’s necessary to get a root canal is through a dentist appointment.
-When the following symptoms are present, the likelihood is high and you should see your dentist for confirmation as soon as you can.
+When the following symptoms are present, the likelihood is high, and you should see your dentist for confirmation as soon as you can.

 Consistent tooth pain could indicate a need for a root canal.
-The pain in your tooth could be constant, or it could disappear only to return on its own.
+The pain in your teeth could be constant, or it could disappear only to return on its own.
 Do you feel the pain deep within your tooth?
 Or do you feel an ache in your face or jaw?

 That said, tooth pain isn’t exclusive to the need for a root canal.
 It’s important to consider other possible reasons, such as: